medveattila/iOS/README.md

 Quizzler: This is a multiple choice quiz game.

-Clima: This is a weather in wich you can request weather data based on location.
+Egg timer: This is an egg timer app, where you can set that how hard would you like your egg.